 - A blog (also discussed below).
 In the games discussed on this blog, four lines of wraparound are added to 11x11 t-Go; signs are added to the points of wraparound that are adjacent to the main area (the “edge” of the wraparound) in order to distinguish between the wraparound and the main area.

 - The online viewer/editor for t-Go leaves the choice of the number of wraparound lines up to the person using the page; it also provides a choice of how to display the edge of the wraparound (no marks / box symbols / coordinates).

 - On the turn-based game server littlegolem, all t-Go games so far have all been on 11x11 boards, with 4.5 komi.
-All games played on littlegolem can be viewed inside littlegolem, and the SGF for the games can be downloaded too.
+All games played on this server can be viewed inside it, and the SGF for the games can be downloaded too.
 Several tournaments have been played on it, as described below.
 It is also possible to play turn-based t-Go games without registering to a tournament.
 T-go tournaments so far:

 - 1. As of July 2021, the ongoing “Infinite tournament” has 21 players registered.
 It is set up as a type of “ladder” tournament: